fbeaufume/hibernate-monitoring/README.md

 # Hibernate monitoring

+This repository is a sample application for my [Hibernate monitoring guide](https://www.adeliosys.fr/articles/hibernate-monitoring/) article.

 This simple Spring Boot web application shows how to use several Hibernate monitoring features such as logs and metrics/statistics.